 Round 2 kicks off at 8:00 AM tomorrow with the Boys’ Divisions out first and the Girls’ Divisions following with the last tee time set for 11:00 AM.
 Players will battle it out so they can take home the 2023 Junior Masters title as well as their respective division title.

 The Association is excited to announce a new partnership with Golf Course optimization technology expert, Tagmarshal, as it looks to engage with and add value to PGA professionals across this region.
-Tagmarshal will be the new Presenting Sponsor of the PGA of Alberta Buying Show Education Series taking place in October, aimed at providing members with opportunities to better themselves as golf professionals and individuals, and will also be a Presenting Sponsor of the PGA of Alberta Spring Seminar for the 2024-2025 season.
+Tagmarshal will be a Presenting Sponsor of the PGA of Alberta Spring Seminar for the 2024-2025 season.
 The partnership with the Association includes sharing further educational opportunities, such as online webinars and expert sessions.

 Tagmarshal’s technology provides courses with full, real-time operational oversight and reporting.
 Using a hybrid of advanced GPS technology and powerful algorithms based on data from more than 25 million rounds, managers can optimize on-course operations, effectively manage pace and flow of play to enhance the player experience, increase efficiency through automation and generate additional revenue.

 “We’re proud to be recognized as a valuable partner of the PGA of Alberta, working in synergy with their team, to grow the game in Canada.
 We look forward to sharing our data-driven insights and processes with their members,” said Bodo Sieber, CEO, Tagmarshal